wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Waitlist

 A feature for class services that allows customers to join a queue when sessions are fully booked.
-When a spot opens due to cancellation, the first person on the waitlist (also called the suggested participant) is notified and given a specified time window to book the session.
+When a spot opens due to cancellation, the first person on the waitlist (also called the suggested participant) is notified and given a time window to book the session.
-If they don't book within the time window, the opportunity passes to the next person on the waitlist.
+If they don't book in the time window, the opportunity passes to the next person on the waitlist.
-Not available for courses or appointment services.
+Waitlists aren't available for courses or appointment services.

 ## Working hours